ganeshdhonde2001/Django_Eshop/README.md

 # Django_Eshop
 Key Insights<br>
-📚 Project Initialization: Starting a Django project involves creating a virtual environment to isolate project dependencies, ensuring consistency across development and production environments.
+📚<h2> Project Initialization:</h2> Starting a Django project involves creating a virtual environment to isolate project dependencies, ensuring consistency across development and production environments.
 This practice prevents conflicts with other projects.
 <br>
 ⚙️ Importance of Virtual Environments: Utilizing virtual environments allows developers to manage package versions effectively.
 This ensures that applications run with the same dependencies, reducing the risk of compatibility issues in the future.<br>
 <br>